-NATIONAL EXCHANGE CARRIER ASSOCIATION, Inc.;

-NATIONAL TELECOMMUNICATIONS COOPERATIVE ASSOCIATION;

-ORGANIZATION FOR THE PROMOTION AND ADVANCEMENT OF

-SMALL TELECOMMUNICATIONS COMPANIES; and the

-WESTERN TELECOMMUNICATIONS ALLIANCE
+NATIONAL EXCHANGE CARRIER ASSOCIATION, Inc.; NATIONAL TELECOMMUNICATIONS COOPERATIVE ASSOCIATION; ORGANIZATION FOR THE PROMOTION AND ADVANCEMENT OF SMALL TELECOMMUNICATIONS COMPANIES; and the WESTERN TELECOMMUNICATIONS ALLIANCE captioned proceedings.
+Initial comments filed in response to sections XVII A-K of the

 I. INTRODUCTION